Go to the Students section

 Apprentices do not pay for the cost of tuition as this is met by the employer.
 Employers pay apprentices, which means you will not have to take out a student loan to complete a degree apprenticeship.

-Oxford Brookes College Partners Swindon College, Abingdon and Witney College, Solihull College and University Centre and Activate Learning offer apprenticeships that include Oxford Brookes degrees and foundation degrees.
-For more information about our partners please click here.
+Oxford Brookes College Partners New College Swindon, Abingdon and Witney College, Solihull College and University Centre and Activate Learning offer apprenticeships that include Oxford Brookes degrees and foundation degrees.
+For more information about our partners, see Studying at our partner colleges.

 To begin a degree apprenticeship you will need to find an employer who is looking to recruit apprentices.
 There are plenty of companies who are very committed to training apprentices on the job such as BMW, the NHS and the BBC.
 The process is very competitive so you will need to demonstrate that you are not only ready for study but also ready for work.

-You can check if you are eligible to become an apprentice and find apprenticeship vacancies by searching the Get In, Go Far website.
+You can check if you are eligible to become an apprentice and find apprenticeship vacancies at Brookes by visiting Apprenticeships on offer.

 Before applying, make sure you understand the kind of course you are going for - for some skilled jobs for example, an employer may need you to study an intermediate or advanced apprenticeship to make sure you are professionally competent before you go for a degree apprenticeship.
 This is sometimes necessary even if you already have qualifications like A-levels.